The Short Read:

 However, due to renewed instability in Syria, Cameroon, and Afghanistan, the numbers have once again surged.
-What was once a crisis is now a catastrophe: nearly 15000 people are living in and around the camp.
-When it rains, tents are carried away down streams of sewage and rainwater; there is approximately one toilet for every 100 people.
+What was once a crisis is now a catastrophe: over 20000 people are living in and around the camp.
+When it rains, tents are carried away down streams of sewage and rainwater; there is approximately one toilet for every 300 people.
 Hot water is a luxury that finds no place in the camp.
 Fires are common as people attempt to cook food, as the nutritional standards are inadequate at the food distribution centre in Moria Camp.
-Some estimates state that over 50% of the camp’s resident have attempted suicide in the past year – the youngest attempt coming from a two-year-old.
+Some estimates state that over 50% of the camp’s resident have attempted suicide in the past year – with signs of intentional self-harm found in even a two-year-old.
 Post Traumatic Stress Disorder (PTSD) runs rampant, and untreated.

 While I arrived at this island critical of Greece for not doing more for these vulnerable populations, I have since seen the struggle that local Greeks face.
 Lesvos has turned into the face of the European Union’s refugee crisis, and the people who have lived here their whole life have had their routines irreversibly altered.

 It is this truth that has made me consider how to help both locals and refugees: how to bridge the two groups, without sacrificing one for the other.
 I believe one way of achieving this is to help alleviate the burden on the local medical system.
 While Moria has two primary care clinics operating daily, the capacity to treat all those who require medical attention is not achievable in its current state.
 All secondary care, such as x-rays, CT scans, and emergency care are referred to the city hospital.
 The hospital is also operating at full capacity, and sometimes the wait for services is too long: indeed, some departments have had to shutter their doors to refugees to be able to treat Greek citizens.